phoenixframework/phoenix/guides/request_lifecycle.md

   get "/hello/:messenger", HelloController, :show end
 ```
-Notice that we put the atom `:messenger` in the path.
-Phoenix will take whatever value that appears in that position in the URL and pass a `Map` with the key `messenger` pointing to that value to the controller.

-For example, if we point the browser at: [http://localhost:4000/hello/Frank](http://localhost:4000/hello/Frank), the value of ":messenger" will be "Frank".
+Notice that we use the `:messenger` syntax in the path.
+Phoenix will take whatever value that appears in that position in the URL and convert it into a parameter.
+For example, if we point the browser at: [http://localhost:4000/hello/Frank](http://localhost:4000/hello/Frank), the value of "messenger" will be "Frank".

-### A New Action
+### Another new Action

 Requests to our new route will be handled by the `HelloWeb.HelloController` `show` action.
 We already have the controller at `lib/hello_web/controllers/hello_controller.ex`, so all we need to do is edit that file and add a `show` action to it.
-This time, we'll need to keep one of the items in the map of params that gets passed into the action, so that we can pass it (the messenger) to the template.
+This time, we'll need to extract the messenger from the parameters so that we can pass it (the messenger) to the template.
 To do that, we add this show function to the controller:

 ```elixir
 def show(conn, %{"messenger" => messenger}) do